is interactions between the capture and generation of sound and music

-from physical modeled instruments and modular synthesis.
+digitally-seeded air from physical modeling and modular synthesis to

-– Noé Cuéllar & Joseph Kramer, Chicago
+Founded in 2009 by Noé Cuéllar & Joseph Kramer.

 For a while it was possible to describe the duo Coppice’s often